AD 005 : Diana Lovett and The Chocolate Factory – Lessons Learned Building a Social Mission Chocolate Company

 Why?
 Because everything you learned regarding writing a resume rarely works – including what you hear from the outplacement firms and recruiting consultants who are actually paid to do this.
 But don’t fret – I’ll present you with a framework that can dramatically increase your chances of getting the job you want.

 First, you need to understand the two-part secret of resume.

-Secret part two: The reader of your resume likely doesn’t care about you.
-What they are about is their company and the challenges they have.
+Secret part two: Unless it’s your mother, the reader of your resume likely doesn’t care about you.
+What they care about is their company and the challenges they have.